ivop/PicoRAMCart/README.md

 ## What?

-This is an alternative firmware for the [A8PicoCart](https://github.com/robinhedwards/A8PicoCart) that emulates a RAM cartridge with an XEGS bankswitching scheme.
+This is an alternative firmware for the [A8PicoCart](https://github.com/robinhedwards/A8PicoCart) that emulates a RAM cartridge with XEGS bankswitching.
 Original hardware project is [here](http://raster.infos.cz/atari/hw/ramcart/ramcart.htm).

 ## How?